 All the sources which I researched for algorithm deduction were interlinked because they were trying to lead me to the algorithm which could produce the most accurate churn results and which could ultimately fill up the research gap in this domain.
+All the sources were interlinked in such way that they gave me a direction to proceed further and they ultimately lead me to the research gap.
+Now future research could be in the form of how to fill that gap by using these deduced algorithms.

 Data used to Predict Churn Ratio

-Normally churn is predicted using present real time data sets but previous churn data could also be used for comparisons in the form of training data set and test data set.
+Mainly Call Data Records (CDRs), Demographics data, Complaints and Repairs data are used to predict churn ratio in this project.
+In previous researches churn was predicted using real time data sets but previous churn data could also be used for comparisons in the form of training data set and test data set.
 Training data set is the data on which algorithms are applied and we tend to learn some trends from them and test data sets are the ones with which training results are compared to deduce a result.
 Here previous churn data sets (old) could be used as test data sets for comparisons[3], [5], [7], [8].
-Furthermore, mainly we are using Call Data Records (CDRs), Demographics data, Complaints and Repairs data to predict churn ratio in this project.

-In majority of researches these days Demographics Data and CDRs are used to predict churn ratio[2], [9].
+But in majority of researches these days Demographics Data and CDRs are used to predict churn ratio[2], [9].
 All the algorithms were applied on this data set such as decision trees, regression and Neural Network etc, to come up with results but the problem with these data sets are that just the physical location and call history of a customer is used to predict churn and this don’t gives a true impression of a customer’s feeling about the operator.
-So the effects of these data sets are that we can never know what the customer feel about the services or what could be the reasons for customers churning and we can never know which strategies to introduce to stop customers from leaving[9].
+So the effects of these data sets are that we can never know what the customer feels about the services or what could be the reasons for customers churning and we can never know which strategies to introduce to stop customers from leaving[9].
+These strategies and data sets have become very old now which have no scope for further improvement.
+So new areas of further research are required in this domain.

-Other data sets that could be used for churn prediction are Complaints and Repairs data.
+Other data sets that could be used in future for churn prediction are Complaints and Repairs data.
 All the same prediction algorithms such as decision tress, regression and Artificial Neural Networks can be applied on these data sets too and which could produce more accurate churn results than CDRs and Demographics data.
 The effects of these data sets are that they can enable data scientists what the customer feel about the services or what could be the reasons for customers churning and they can help us in introducing strategies to stop customers from leaving.
 These data sets can enable data scientists to know the real problems faced by customers which could be a very important Key Performance Indicator in churn prediction and reasons of churn.
 These data sets can help us in filling up the research gap which is in the form of use of wrong types of data sets [9].
 It also makes sense to predict churn using the data sets in which problems faced by customers are involved.

-These all types of data sets are interlinked because they were trying to lead me to the correct and best data sets which can produce the most accurate churn results.
+All these types of researches on such data sets are interlinked because they were trying to lead me to the correct and best data sets which can produce the most accurate churn results.
 These data sets helped me in giving further insight of research gap in churn prediction domain and the ways to solve them.